Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 }
 ```

 But if the intention is to amend an existing rule, then the plugin should subscribe to receive that particular rule as a resource and amend it directly.
-As an example, the `webpackConfig::jsRule` resource is published during the life cycle of executing the `anvil build` CLI command.
+As an example, the `webpackConfig::jsRule` resource is published during the life cycle of executing the `page-kit build` CLI command.
 A plugin that amends this rule may look like the following:

 ```js
 export default ({on} => {